SailyTeam/Saily/README.md

 Description: Saily is a modern APT package manager for jailbroken devices running iPadOS 13 and up.

-## Features
+## Saily Features

 - [x] Import all your repos from Cydia, Sileo, Zebra, and Installer
+- [x] Built to work alongside all of your other package managers
+- [x] Support for Native and Web Depictions with Dark Mode
+- [x] Support for all jailbreaks (excluding rootlessJB)
 - [x] Add and manage repositories without limitation
-- [x] Smart update depends on the time gap between last refresh
-- [x] Only refresh selected repo(s) and keep every record right
+- [x] Clean and stable packaging using CI Machine
-- [x] All package depictions, Native/Json Depiction, Web Depiction(with dark mode exists), Zebra Depiction
-- [x] Paid packages/Payment management
-- [x] Continue every package download breaking by anything
-- [x] Multiple window support for iPadOS
+- [x] Random Device Info for Free Packages
-- [x] Quick actions from Settings
-- [x] No hidden network traffic nor obfuscation, full open sourced under MIT License
+- [x] Fully open-sourced under MIT Licence
-- [x] Random device info available from Settings for free packages
+- [x] Quick Actions via Settings
-- [x] Tested to work with all your jailbreaks and lives with all your package managers together
-- [x] Build and packaged by CI machine, clean and stable as it should be
+- [x] Paid Packages Support
+- [x] Stored Repo Records
+- [x] Smart Repo Refresh
-- [ ] Unique iPhone UI design in progress...
-(ETA: end of October)
+- [ ] Unique iPhone UI (ETA: October)
-- [ ] Full support for rootlessJB (ETA: end of October, if rootlessJB supports iOS 13)
-- [ ] Full support for watchOS (ETA: Unavailable at this time)
+- [ ] watchOS Support (ETA: ?)

-> iOS 12 support is dropped
+## Updates

+In case you're looking for updates, we have an [official Twitter page](https://twitter.com/TrySaily) which is updated regularly with teasers of upcoming features and more.
+Do not try to contact this account as it is not meant to respond to any messages or replies.
+If you need support regarding Saily, refer to the "Support" Section of this article.

+## Support

+In case you need support regarding Saily or anything associated with it, contact [Saily Support](https://twitter.com/SailySupport) on Twitter or tag us in your tweet and we will do our best to help you with your issue.

+## Bug Reports, Feature Requests, & Feedback

+If you are experiencing any issues regarding Saily, and would like to file a bug report, make a feature request, or provide any other feedback to be reviewed by our team, please do so using the [Saily Bug Tracker](https://github.com/SailyTeam/BugTracker/blob/master/README.md).
+Do not contact individual people personally because that will not work.
+Please be sure to check if the issue you're experiencing has already been reported.
+Duplicated issues will be closed.

+"Your next bug is not a bug, it's a feature." - Apple Inc.

+## Contributing

+If you want to contribute to the project, make a pull request with your changes and it will be reviewed by our team.
+Do not contact individual people personally in order to get your changes through because that will not work.
+Refer to [Onboarding](https://github.com/SailyTeam/Saily/blob/master/Onboarding.md) for more information.

 ## Credits

-We would like to akgnowledge everyone who has contibuted to this project.
-Some of the contributors may not be listed in the git history.
+We would like to thank and akgnowledge everyone who has contibuted to this project.
+Your contibutions have brought us a long way and we wouldn't be here without you.
+Some of the contributors may not be listed in the git history, but still played a part in Saily's development.

-### Project Leader:
+#### Project Leader:
 - [@Lakr233](https://twitter.com/Lakr233)

-### Marketing Director:
+#### Marketing Director:
 - [@BreckenLusk](https://twitter.com/BreckenLusk)

-### Code Level Contributors:
+#### Code Level Contributors:
 - [@Lakr233](https://twitter.com/Lakr233)
 - [@Sou1ghost](https://twitter.com/Sou1gh0st)
 - [@jkpang2](https://twitter.com/jkpang2)